2026 Serbian parliamentary election: Opposition parties

 SPN ceased to exist in April 2024 due to a dispute between its parties on whether to boycott the 2024 Belgrade City Assembly election.
-SSP, Serbia Centre, and Together opted to boycott the election, while the rest of SPN parties took part under the We Choose Belgrade banner.
-A rift between the Party of Freedom and Justice (SSP) and Movement of Free Citizens (PSG) occurred in the National Assembly in March 2024.
+SSP, Serbia Centre (SRCE), and Together opted to boycott the election, while the rest of SPN parties took part under the We Choose Belgrade banner.
+A rift between the SSP and Movement of Free Citizens (PSG) occurred in the National Assembly in March 2024.
 The three PSG MPs decided to leave the SSP–PSG parliamentary group and continue as MPs without a parliamentary group.
 SSP remained in the charge of their parliamentary group.
-In October 2024, Željko Veselinović and Đorđo Đorđić left the SSP parliamentary group.
-They were followed by Sonja Pernat and Irena Živković on 19 November.
-Three days later, they formed the "Movement Sloga – Experts Should Have A Say" parliamentary group.
-Sloga leader Veselinović also announced the formation of the Workers' Party; they began collecting signatures to form the party in December 2024.

 In the aftermath of the acknowledgment of Vučević's resignation, former members of SPN and NADA presented a plan on the formation of a transitional government.
 At a press conference on 20 March, Biljana Đorđević, the co-president of the Green–Left Front, said that according to their plan, the transitional government would fulfill student demands, organise free and fair elections, and revise the voter list.

 The Democratic Party (DS) elected its new president, Srđan Milivojević, on 14 December 2024.
 Milivojević subsequently launched a campaign on consolidating progressive parties; Together merged into DS on 27 December.
-The We – Voice from the People also suffered a split in 2024, with Branimir Nestorović and his allies forming the We – Power of the People.
+The MI–GIN also suffered a split in 2024, with Branimir Nestorović and his allies forming the We – Power of the People.
 Initially, the party acquired 7 MPs, but lost two in July and December 2024, respectively.
+In March 2026, another MP, Aleksandar Pavić, left the party due to disagreements with Nestorović.

+The National Democratic Alternative, led by Miloš Jovanović, has announced their participation in the election.
+Jovanović suggested that three opposition lists should participate in the election.
+This includes nationalist and pro-European lists, as well as the student list.
+In April 2026, Miroslav Aleksić, the president of the People's Movement of Serbia, and Miloš Parandilović, the president of the New Face of Serbia, suggested that students and opposition parties should participate on a joint electoral list.

+In June 2026, SSP, SRCE, and PSG formed the Platform for a European Serbia (PES) coalition.
+Dragan Đilas, the president of SSP, announced their participation in the parliamentary elections, but also said that they would cooperate with the Student List.
+PSG left the coalition in September, announcing that it wouldn't participate in the elections and would support the Student List instead.